-Dual Diagnosis Treatment Centers in Ohio
+Dual Diagnosis Treatment Centers Ohio

 Dual diagnosis is a condition in which a person suffers from both a substance use disorder, and a mental health disorder simultaneously.
 Both struggles can impact and play off each other, making it difficult to overcome.
 Dual diagnosis treatment is the most effective way to treat substance use disorder, and co-occurring mental health disorders.